carbon-design-system/carbon/src/components/tooltip/README.md

 ### Icon tooltip

-This tooltip variation does not use any JavaScript and is good for short single line of text describing an icon.
+This tooltip variation is for short single line of text describing an icon.
+This tooltip variation does not use any JavaScript.
 No label should be added to this variation.
+If there are actions a user can take in the tooltip (e.g. a link or a button), use the main variation.

 | Selector                     | Description                                           |
 | ---------------------------- | ----------------------------------------------------- |